 We are thrilled to be partnering with the California Wildlife Conservation Board (WCB) to design and implement habitat restoration strategies across the state.
-Through two grants representing $50 million in funding over four years, Point Blue will support critical headwaters Sierra Meadow restoration projects and community-based restoration on working landscapes across California.
+Through two grants representing $50 million in funding over four years (starting in March 2023), Point Blue will support critical headwaters Sierra Meadow restoration projects and community-based restoration on working landscapes across California.
 Point Blue is administering these funds with significant amounts redirected to partner organizations in addition to direct implementation by our own teams.
 WCB is a primary implementing agency for Governor Newsom’s bold goal of conserving and restoring 30% of California’s lands and coastal waters by 2030, an initiative known as 30×30.
-These two grant awards represent the culmination of more than 20 years of collaboration with state agency partners, and a year of deep relationship building and program development by Point Blue with WCB.
 We are deeply grateful to WCB for their trust in us, as well as the many partners and supporters who will be instrumental in achieving the grants’ outcomes.

 More Information